NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/AutomaticSegmentationofTeethandAlveolarBone/README.md

 1. Plan to improve segmentation export in Slicer
     * Add option both in segmentation export widget and segmentation logic to use the current terminology context for generating the same label for each structure (see image below)
         * Many details to figure out: How to handle modifiers and anatomic regions, What happens when there are more than 255 usable entries, etc. We will start simple.
-    * Create a custom terminology context for this use case (alveolar bone + the 32 teeth)
+    * Create a custom terminology context for this use case (alveolar bone + the 32 teeth, see image below)
     * Update the existing datasets to have the correct terminology of each structure and re-export the segmentations
     * Create simple module for single-click batch export of the MRBs for DeepEdit usage (to make sure the segmentation extent is the same as the master volume extent and to use terminology-based label numbers)